 The Fall Line only comes in an internally routed configuration, so the first step is routing the included housing through your frame.
 If you already have housing running through your frame, we recommend getting a housing coupler, like what comes with the RockShox Reverb Stealth, and pulling the new housing in while you pull the other one out; otherwise, this can be a tedious task.
 The remote comes in several pieces, and it takes a minute or two to figure out exactly how it all goes together.
 The instructions help, but once you've figured out how you'd like to mount it, it can be assembled quickly without the need to remove your grips.

-The "quick connect" is the next order of business and this assembly involves several pieces.
-Basically, in the simplest description possible, the housing connects to the assembly, as does the cable, and the assembly then threads into the bottom of the seat post and actuates the DropLoc mechanism.
+The "quick connect" is the next order of business, and this assembly involves several pieces.
+Basically, in the simplest description possible, the housing connects to the assembly, as does the cable, and the assembly then threads into the bottom of the seatpost and actuates the DropLoc mechanism.
 Follow the instructions carefully and get it right the first time, and this process is relatively quick and painless.
 Get it wrong the first time, which is easy to do since the tolerance for the cable length and tension is incredibly slim, and you may find yourself repeating the process several times until you get it exactly right.
-We thought we nailed it since we'd setup the Race Face Turbine previously, but alas we didn't, and we eventually assumed the post didn't work right when we were at fault.
-Upon revisiting the Fall Line sometime later, we realized where we went wrong.

-At a retail value of $399, we feel that the Editors' Choice award winning Fall Line dropper post is an excellent value.
+At a retail value of $324, we feel that the Top Pick for Innovative Design award-winning Fall Line dropper post is an excellent value.
 Their attention to detail and quality of craftsmanship is apparent in the innovative features like the saddle clamp and remote lever designs.
-When installed properly the post functions consistently and reliably.
+When installed properly, the post functions consistently and reliably.
 The Fall Line is also backed by a two-year warranty.
-There are many wonderful dropper posts available on the market today, but the 9point8 Fall Line is the best.
+There are many wonderful dropper posts available on the market today, but the 9point8 Fall Line is among the best.

 There is a lot to love about the 9point8 Fall Line that features some of the most interesting and innovative designs that we have seen in dropper posts to date.
 It features a clean look, best-in-class saddle clamp and remote, and comes in an astounding six different lengths at a reasonable (for dropper posts, anyway) price.
-The availability of parts for at home serviceability by skilled mechanics and a two-year warranty is also a plus.
-After a less than impressive first go round on the Fall Line we had more or less written it and its DropLoc technology off as inconsistent and unreliable.
-When we decided to give it another chance we realized that we hadn't installed it perfectly the first time.
-Since then we've been impressed with this great product that is sure to be a driving force in innovation in the dropper post market.
-It may be a little finicky to install, but the Fall Line's consistent performance, competitive weight, innovative features, and reasonable price combine to make this our Editors' Choice award winner.
+The availability of parts for at-home serviceability by skilled mechanics and a two-year warranty is also a plus.
+After a less than impressive first go-round on the Fall Line, we had more or less written it and its DropLoc technology off as inconsistent and unreliable.
+When we decided to give it another chance, we realized that we hadn't installed it perfectly the first time.
+Since then, we've been impressed with this great product that is sure to be a driving force in innovation in the dropper post market.
+It may be a little finicky to install, but the Fall Line's consistent performance, competitive weight, innovative features, and reasonable price combine to make this our Top Pick for Innovative Design award winner.

 The Fall Line is available in 6 lengths, 75mm, 100mm, 125mm, 150mm, 175mm, and 200mm.
-All sizes up to 150mm cost $399, while the 175mm and 200mm cost $449.
+All sizes up to 150mm cost $299 for the post only, while the 175mm and 200mm cost $319.
+All of the remote options are an additional cost.
+They also make a Fall Line R, a lighter weight version that comes in 4 drop lengths from 75mm-150mm.
 9point8 makes some adapters and accessories, including mounting kits for Matchmaker, Shimano I-SpecA/B, Shimano I-Spec II, and a 22 mm bar clamp.
-They also sell virtually every part you can think of including saddle clamp heads, hardware, optional remotes, rebuild kits, and internal parts.
+They also sell virtually every part you can think of, including saddle clamp heads, hardware, optional remotes, rebuild kits, and internal parts.

 — Jeremy Benson